nezaslosar/DS_competition_Orca/README.md

 # README #

-## About this branch /develop ##
+## About this branch /master ##

-This is the repository, where we have everything, regarding developing and drafts.
+This is the final branch, we don't change it except journals.
+Editing is made in branch (/develop).

 ## Our project - Automated customer email classification (In516ht with Zavarovalnica Triglav) ##